Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-05-15**
+* Tier 2 RU: today I was pretty excited to work on this project because I feel like I've almost got it!
+I'm currently stuck on order page, wrestling with Dadata-hinted address input (the same thing that made me abandon the script for some time).
+The theory is that JS doesn't work for it so we have to use real keystrokes.
+I have a hunch that, once I figure it out, I pretty much get the whole script - and then editing it for Tier 2 RU LVH would be easy peasy.

 **2026-05-14**
 * Tier 2 RU: finally some meaningful progress - I managed to run the script up until the order form where it failed with the error.
 Most notably, I created a simple, clear concept for test plan, although it does involve a little hardcoding.
 Since we only have 1 3rd-party payment option (worsk with everything) and 3 3rd-party delivery options, the test plan will just pair the payment with any of the deliveries and find 2 random payments for other deliveries.
 No fancy combination needed.
 (I was worried about the perspective of using this structure on 4glaza, where we will test ALL the options, but let's solve the problem as they come).